Defense of Place

 Conservation Easement Defense

-is a voluntary deed restriction between a private landowner and a nonprofit land trust or government agency that ensures that a property will be conserved forever.
+A conservation easement is a voluntary deed restriction between a private landowner and a nonprofit land trust or government agency that ensures that a property will be conserved forever.
 Conservation easements are flexible tools that can allow a variety of uses to continue on the land but their overarching purpose is to protect the important public conservation values of a property in perpetuity.
 When a landowner chooses to protect their land with a conservation easement they create a public benefit that entitles them to various tax benefits.

 However, despite the best intentions of conservation easement donors and a strong national land trust community, there are troubling signs that perpetuity may not always mean forever to some.
 The land conservation community is facing increasing challenges to the permanence of conservation easements.
 As more conserved lands change hands, sometimes new landowners, either out of ignorance or hubris, disregard easement restrictions and violate this perpetual protective covenant.
 In more extreme cases, the community has seen landowners taking legal action to challenge the conservation easements on their lands.
 Another threat comes from government agencies and utility companies who view conserved lands as a cheaper option when they consider condemning land for transmission corridors.